Benefits of Muscular Strength

 1. Strength training:

-This is the time-tested and true method of developing overall mass and strength by using low reps and high resistance with many sets of exercises to failure or near-failure.
+This is the time-tested and accurate method of developing overall mass and strength: low reps and high resistance, with many exercises to failure or near failure.

 2. Hypertrophy:

-This form of exercise uses higher reps and lower resistance with a focus on increasing blood flow to the muscles, leading to an increase in muscle fiber size (hypertrophy) without concurrent increases in strength.
+This exercise uses higher reps and lower resistance, focusing on increasing muscle blood flow.
+This leads to an increase in muscle fiber size (hypertrophy) without concurrent increases in strength.

-Typically, there are not enough heavy loads available nor does it create localized muscular fatigue such that you need only achieve momentary muscular contractions for this purpose.
+Not enough heavy loads are typically available, and it does not create localized muscular fatigue, so you only need to achieve momentary muscular contractions for this purpose.

 3. Muscular endurance:

 This involves very short rest periods, high repetitions, relatively light weights, and a lot of cardiovascular conditioning.
-It is used primarily to increase the amount of work that muscles are capable of doing over a given time frame, which can improve muscular endurance for sports requiring quick bursts of power or strength in short areas followed by periods of low activity or rest.
+It is used primarily to increase the amount of work that muscles can do over a given time frame, which can improve muscular endurance for sports requiring quick bursts of power or strength in short areas followed by periods of low activity or rest.

 4. Powerlifting:

-This form of exercise uses maximal loads lifted explosively over only a few repetitions to complete muscular fatigue with the goal being increased power and strength rather than increased size or endurance.
+This exercise uses maximal loads lifted explosively over only a few repetitions to complete muscular fatigue.
+The goal is increased power and strength rather than increased size or endurance.

-It can be dangerous if not done properly so should only be attempted under the guidance of a qualified trainer who understands proper lifting technique and spotting procedures.
+It can be dangerous if not done correctly, so it should only be attempted by a qualified trainer who understands proper lifting techniques and spotting procedures.

 What are the effects of testosterone on muscle mass?

-Testosterone receptors have been found in various muscle groups including cardiac tissues that may account for individual variations in specific organ system performance, however, there is also evidence that systemic changes occur from chronic steroid use such that the development of both cardiac and skeletal muscle fibers is increased.
+Testosterone receptors exist in various muscle groups, including cardiac tissues, which may account for individual variations in specific organ system performance.
+However, there is also evidence that systemic changes occur from chronic steroid use, such as increased development of both cardiac and skeletal muscle fibers.

-In addition, steroid use results in better nutrient partitioning with a greater tendency for carbohydrates rather than fat to be stored within adipose cells which confers an enhanced ability to gain lean mass.
+In addition, steroid use results in better nutrient partitioning with a greater tendency for carbohydrates rather than fat to be stored within fatty cells, which confers an enhanced ability to gain lean mass.

-Testosterone use results in improved protein synthesis within the muscle cells, allowing for rapid recovery of damaged fibers and increased production of enzymes responsible for glucose uptake which further enhances recuperation.
+Testosterone use results in improved protein synthesis within the muscle cells, allowing for rapid recovery of damaged fibers and increased production of enzymes responsible for glucose uptake,, further enhancings recuperation.